Last Updated on April 27, 2023

 A zipper is easier and quicker to zip shut, but the advantage ends there.
 Buttons do take a minute longer, but provide a few clear advantages over a zipper.

 1.)
-Buttons don’t have mechanical parts – they just always work.
+Buttons don’t have mechanical parts, so they always work.
 They don’t get stuck, they don’t get caught in fabric, they don’t get fussy – they just work, and they work every time.

 2.)
 Zippered edges are stiff.
 Stiff and comfortable are conflicting principles.

 3.)
 Buttons are much easier (and cheaper) to replace or fix.
-A lost button can be fixed in 2 minutes with a replacement button, and a few inches of thread.
+You just need a needle, a replacement button, and a few inches of thread.

 You may have noticed loops sticking out of the corners of your comforter.
-If you have always wondered what those are, they are duvet loops.
-They are there to keep your comforter in place, and to keep it from shifting around.
+Those are duvet loops, and they are there to keep your comforter in place, and to keep it from shifting around.

 People who don’t use duvet loops and ties usually use safety pins to affix the comforter to their duvet cover.
-While safety pins do a great job of keeping your comforter in place, they do their fair share of damage as well.
+Safety pins do a great job of keeping your comforter in place, but they do their fair share of damage as well.

 Over time, these small holes create unnecessary damage.
-As the duvet cover ages, each wash cycle causes more wear to these holes in the fabric, significantly weakening the structure.
+Each wash cycle causes more wear to these holes in the fabric, significantly weakening the structure.